 Brush your teeth at least two times each day, and floss at least once.
 If you're concerned about your breath, do both a little more often.

 Don't overdo things, though.
 If you brush too hard you can wear down your teeth, making them vulnerable to decay.

-If it's too big to comfortably reach the back of your tongue, try a scraper.
-"They're designed specifically to apply even pressure across the surface of the tongue area, removing bacteria, food debris, and dead cells that brushing alone can't remove," says hygienist Pamela L. Quinones, past president of the American Dental Hygienists' Association.
+If your brush is too big to comfortably reach the back of your tongue, try a scraper.
+"They're designed specifically to apply even pressure across the surface of the tongue area.
+This removes bacteria, food debris, and dead cells that brushing alone can't take care of," says hygienist Pamela L. Quinones, past president of the American Dental Hygienists' Association.

 Onions and garlic are big offenders.
 But brushing after you eat them doesn't help.